 Hypothes.is (or Hypothesis) is a social annotation tool that places a conversational layer on top of texts to support collaboration, interactive reading, and engagement.
 Adding Hypothesis to readings in Canvas can increase active discussion right on top of PDFs and webpages, enabling students and instructors to add comments and start conversations in the margins of a course reading.

 For more ideas and technical support, email the EdTeam team or schedule a consult.
 You can also reach out to Becky George, WashU Customer Support Specialist at Hypothes.is, to get individual help and ideas for using Hypothes.is by emailing her or scheduling a consult with her.

 - WashU licensed

 - Seamlessly integrates with Canvas Assignments, Groups, and SpeedGrader

 - Use with webpages or searchable PDFs

 - Ability to annotate with images, links, and videos

-- Student resources, including tutorials and guides on best practices and annotation types
+- Student resources, including instructions, tutorials, and guides on best practices and annotation types

 - CTL managed and supported

 - Reasons to Use Hypothesis

 Hypothesis makes reading active, visible, and social.
 A metanalysis conducted by Novak et al in 2012 suggested that social annotation tools can “lead to learning gains in higher education” (p.
 47).
 In particular, the study found that social annotation activities contribute to “improved critical thinking, meta-cognitive skills, and reading comprehension” (p.
 47).
 Preliminary findings in the same study also suggested that using social annotation “promotes motivation for reading and contributes to higher frequency of positive emotions and lower frequency of negative emotions” (towards the reading).
 In addition, Brown and Croft (2020) argue that social annotation is an inclusive teaching practice because of how it promotes collaborative knowledge building.

 - Ideas for Teaching with Hypothesis